RomThpt/Boogle/README.md

 # Boogle

 ## Introduction
-Boogle is a C# project designed to [briefly describe the purpose of the project].
+Boogle is a C# project.
 This repository contains all the necessary code and resources to get started with Boogle.

 ## Installation
 To install and set up Boogle, follow these steps: